 Ice Cream, as we know it, was a relatively new invention in Jane Austen’s day.
 Enjoyed in Italy and France in the 17th c, the first recorded English recipe was published in 1718.

-Recipes featuring fruit not available until early summer were, no doubt, a treat reserved for the wealthy, who could afford to buy their ice and keep it cool in ice houses, until wanted.
-If you did not have access to ice in the summer, you could always visit the local Pastry Cook for a variety of sweets, including ice cream.
+Recipes featuring fruit which was not available until early summer were, no doubt, a treat reserved for the wealthy, who could afford to buy their ice and keep it cool in ice houses, until wanted.
+If you did not have access to ice in the summer, you could always visit the local Pastry Cook for a variety of sweets, including apricot ice cream.
 Molland’s, in Bath, was one such establishment.

 In Jane Austen’s, The Beautiful Cassandra, her heroine “…then proceeded to a Pastry-cook’s, where she devoured six ices, refused to pay for them, knocked down the Pastry Cook & walked away.”
 Slapstick comedy does seem to have been the name of the game in Austen’s early work.
 Mr. Punch would be proud.
-The following recipe for Apricot Ice Cream is taken from Cooking with Jane Austen and Friends, and is based on one first printed by Hannah Glasse in her Art of Cookery Made Plain and Easy, 1755.
+The following recipe for Apricot Ice Cream is taken from Cooking with Jane Austen and Friends, and is based on one first printed by Hannah Glasse in her book, Art of Cookery Made Plain and Easy, 1755.

 To Make Ice-Cream